holywyvern/tmx/doc/src/datastructure.rst

    .. c:member:: tmx_tileset_list *tileset_ref

-      Head of the linked-list of templates referenced by this object template, may be NULL.
+      Head of the :term:`linked list` of templates referenced by this object template, may be NULL.

    .. c:member:: tmx_object *object